LaunchCodeEducation/data-analysis/src/chapters/tableau-part3/exercises.rst

    A. Informative titles, axes, and other text elements.

 #.
-Wrap Up Questions to think about only (don't need to submit any answers for these questions)
+Before submitting your work, reflect on these questions.
+You don't need to submit any answers for these questions.

    A. Would there be any other data that you wish you had as you worked with this data?
    #.
 Are you happy with your data visualizations?